Packing Guide

 Start with the gear you already use in normal training: gi, belt, No-Gi shorts or spats, rashguards, and underwear that works under grappling gear.

-If you train both gi and No-Gi at home, pack for both because the camp can include BJJ, No-Gi, judo, wrestling, and conditioning.
+If you train both gi and No-Gi at home, consider packing for both unless the written timetable confirms which disciplines and equipment are required.

 Do not rely on buying your favorite size, brand, or fit after arrival unless the team has confirmed what is available locally.